Quetzal-framework/quetzal-CoaTL/docs/4-tutorials.md

 ---

 [//]: # (----------------------------------------------------------------------)
-@page spatial_graph_local_process Local processes
+@page spatial_graph_local_process Local autoregressive processes
 @tableofcontents

 ## Background

-Local processes on a spatial graph encompass the dynamic phenomena occurring within localized regions defined by the vertices of the graph.
-These processes can entail interactions, transformations, and behaviors that unfold at a granular level, influencing the spatial dynamics and characteristics of the graph.
-Understanding local processes is vital for comprehending how spatial relationships evolve, how information or resources propagate through the graph, and how localized phenomena contribute to broader spatial patterns and trends.
+While local parameters describe a static relationship to the environment, local processes on a spatial graph are dynamic in nature.
+They encompass the dynamic phenomena occurring within localized regions defined by the vertices of the graph, including interactions, transformations, and behaviors unfolding at a granular level.
+Understanding these processes is vital for comprehending how spatial relationships evolve, how information or resources propagate through the graph, and how localized phenomena contribute to broader spatial patterns and their temporal trends.

 In the realm of ecology and evolution, these local processes encompass the intricate dynamics unfolding within specific ecological niches or habitats delineated by the vertices of the graph.
 These processes encapsulate ecological interactions, evolutionary adaptations, and population dynamics occurring at localized scales, shaping the distribution, abundance, and genetic diversity of species within the spatial landscape.